 Bacteriophages in fermented products will work symbiotically with fermentation organisms.
 Reduction of salmonella in cheddar production, Modi et al., 2001; Complete eradication of Listeria monocytogenes in cheese, Carlton et al., 2005; and inhibition of Enterobacter sakazakii in reconstituted infant formula milk (Kim et al., 2007) are the evidence of controlling pathogenic bacteria in food systems by phages.

-Reccent researches demonstrated the bioactive packaging materials with immobilised bacteriophages to control pathogens in food without affecting the beneficial bacteria.
+Recent researches demonstrated the bioactive packaging materials with immobilised bacteriophages to control pathogens in food without affecting the beneficial bacteria.
 Lone et al., 2016.
 PhiIPLA-RODI in gelatin polymer and Phage T4in maltodextrin layer are the phages in active packing system reported in cheese and skim milk respectively against Staphylococcus aureus and E.coli K12.
 Weng et al., 2021 and Choi et al., 2023.

 There are some studies reported that variation in stability of phages during processing and storage of food.
 In some cases complete inhibition or suppression of bacteriophage is reported (Lopez et al., 2021).
 Microencapsulation would be suggested to increase their stability and release on food to make them efficient as antimicrobial agent.